hammerdirt/pgamma/README.md

-# Implementation of a Poisson Gamma hierarchical model.
+# Implementation of various models to forecast beach litter survey results